How to open a bank account in Singapore

-You’ll be able to spend on your linked debit card, get some fee-free currency exchange depending on your account type, and even earn interest on your account balance.
+You’ll be able to spend on your linked debit card, get some no-fee currency exchange depending on your account type, and even earn interest on your account balance.

-Revolut offers free standard accounts, or if you want to unlock more features you can upgrade to a paid plan for a monthly fee.
+Revolut offers standard accounts without monthly fees, or if you want to unlock more features you can upgrade to a paid plan for a monthly fee.

-Account types: Standard account plans are free or you can upgrade to a paid plan on a variety of different tiers – if you’re in the US, plans range up to 16.99 USD/month.
+Account types: Standard account plans don’t have monthly fees or you can upgrade to a paid plan on a variety of different tiers – if you’re in the US, plans range up to 16.99 USD/month.